apache/cordova-docs/www/docs/en/3.5.0/guide/cli/index.md

 `www` directory.
-For example, an app can incorporate a _back button_ graphic into the iOS interface, stored in `merges/ios/img/back_button.png`, while the Android version can instead capture `<a href="../../cordova/events/events.backbutton.html">backbutton</a>` events from the corresponding hardware button.
+For example, an app can incorporate a _back button_ graphic into the iOS interface, stored in `merges/ios/img/back_button.png`, while the Android version can instead capture `backbutton` events from the corresponding hardware button.

 ## Help Commands